Swellness: mixed modality bodywork, fitness, nutrition, & transformational coaching

 Workshops

-I host workshops such as “Don’t Be Trashy, Get Zero Wasted” and “Health is Freedom: Sickness is Slavery.”
+I host workshops such as “Self-reflexology 101: DIY Healing,” “Don’t Be Trashy, Get Zero Wasted” and “Health is Freedom: Sickness is Slavery.”
 Recently I completed training in addiction therapy, and psychedelic sitting/integration through Being True To You.

 Inspirations

-I read books regularly, a great deal of which are on wellness.
-For instance the NYT bestseller, “How Not To Die,” by Dr. Michael Greger, lays out the top 15 causes of death and the foods that can counteract them with gratuitous wordplay as he pun-tificates.
-“Move Your DNA: Restore Your Health Through Natural Movement,” by Katy Bowman, is another silly read on the absurdity of modern exercise compared to the activity human bodies evolved doing.
-“The Body: A Guide for Occupants,” by humorous science writer Bill Bryson teaches the history of our understanding of human physiology and the body’s power to heal itself.
+I read books often, mostly on wellness, here are some favorites.
+For instance the NYT bestseller, “How Not To Die,” by Dr. Michael Greger, on the top 15 causes of death and foods that can defy them.
+Enjoy Greger’s gratuitous wordplay as he pun-tificates in his other books and on the bountiful articles of his Nutrition Facts website.
+“Move Your DNA: Restore Your Health Through Natural Movement,” by Katy Bowman (IG @nutritiousmovement), is another silly read on the absurdity of modern exercise compared to the activity human bodies evolved doing.
+“The Body: A Guide for Occupants,” by legendary humorous writer Bill Bryson teaches the history of our understanding of human physiology and the body’s power to heal itself.
 The chapter on bad medicine is exceptional.
 “Be More Human,” by barefoot enthusiast Tony Riddle (IG @thenaturallifestylist) is also relevant.
 Also notable is Dr. Michael Gershon‘s “The Second Brain: The Scientific Basis of Gut Instinct and a Groundbreaking New Understanding of Nervous Disorders of the Stomach and Intestines,” which explains the maladies stemming from the brain and bowels not working together properly.
-Im working on a page for my relevant readings, which is such a vast amount it’s as daunting as writing a book in itself.